galbrame/roboberryPi/README.md

 sure I had the motors correctly polarized (ie, they turn the wheels in the expected direction).
 I'm using a L298N motor driver to simplify the motor control.
 I also think it cuts down on the number of wires needed compared to using an L293D H bridge, as suggested in the reference project.
-(Also, electronics supply issues are still a thing and this is what I could get, but Im not sad about te results).
+(Also, electronics supply issues are still a thing and this is what I could get, but I'm not sad about the results).
 The L298N has two motor control ports, three power ports (only two used in this case for a 9 volt battery strap to power the motors), four motor control pins (forward and reverse for each motor), and two PWM pins.

 ![Wired up L298N motor driver](assets/images/L298N.jpg)